JSJ decompositions and polytopes for two-generator one-relator groups: Splittings and Friedl--Tillmann polytopes

 \begin{lemma} Let $G$ be a group admitting a two-generator one-relator presentation $\mathcal{P}=\langle a, b\mid R\rangle$ with $R\in F(a, b)'\setminus\{1\}$.
 The Friedl--Tillmann polytope of $\mathcal{P}$ is a straight line if and only if there exists a word $T$ of shortest length in the $\aut(F(a, b))$-orbit of $R$ such that $T\in\langle a, b^{-1}ab\rangle$. \end{lemma}

-\begin{proof} Suppose that the Friedl--Tillmann polytope (which coincides with $P^{(2)}$) is a line.
+\begin{proof} Suppose that the Friedl--Tillmann polytope is a line.
 By applying a suitable Nielsen automorphism, we may assume that $G$ is given by the presentation $ \langle x,y \mid S \rangle $ and that the polytope lies on the line $\{0\} \times \mathbb R$.

-The polytope is obtained either as described in the proof of Theorem \ref{thm:JSJFormTF}, following the Friedl--L\"uck procedure, or in a more direct fashion: first we form a polytope $P$ by simply tracing the closed loop the word $S$ gives in the Cayley graph of the free part of the abelianisation of $G$ taken with respect to the image of $\{x,y\}$ as a generating set, and then taking the convex hull of the image of the loop in $H_1(G;\mathbb R)$.
+To construct the Friedl--Tillmann polytope, we first define an auxiliary polytope $P$ by tracing the closed loop the word $S$ gives in the Cayley graph of the free part of the abelianisation of $G$ taken with respect to the image of $\{x,y\}$ as a generating set, and then taking the convex hull of the image of the loop in $H_1(G;\mathbb R)$.
 Then we observe that $P$ has to be the Minkowski sum of another polytope, say $P'$, and the square $[-1,0] \times [-1,0]$.
 The polytope $P'$ is precisely the Friedl--Tillmann polytope.
-(Note that the polytope is only well-defined up to translation, so it does not matter which square we choose.)
+Note that the polytope is only well-defined up to translation, so it does not matter which square we choose.
+(When $G$ is torsion-free, the polytope $P'$ coincides with the $L^2$-torsion polytope constructed above.)

 Now, we know that $P'$ is a line, which forces $P$ to lie inside the strip $[-1,0] \times \mathbb R$.
 Hence, the loop given by $S$ must also lie in this strip.
 Since $S \in F(x,y)'$, it can be written as a product of right conjugates of $x$ by powers of $y$.
 We now see that the only conjugates of $x$ appearing can be $x$ and $y^{-1}xy$.
 Therefore, there exists a word $T'$ in the $\aut(F(a, b))$-orbit of $R$ such that $T'\in\langle a, b^{-1}ab\rangle$, and so by Proposition \ref{prop:whitehead} there exists a word $T$ of shortest length in the $\aut(F(a, b))$-orbit of $R$ with $T\in\langle a, b^{-1}ab\rangle$, as required.